 Do clicks equal leads?

 Each click on your content means someone is interacting with your company.
 Each additional click after that means the consumer is getting closer to becoming a sales lead.
 You want to open the sales funnel by getting their email or having them like your page so you can continue to give them engaging content directly.

-You can evaluate your leads by how they’ve interacted with your content, and by how much interest they show for potentially becoming a customer.
-Those who are more engaged might be ready to become a customer, while the rest should be provided more engaging content, newsletters, and other online marketing materials.
+You can evaluate your leads by how they’ve interacted with your content, and by how much interest they show in potentially becoming a customer.
+Those who are more engaged might be ready to become a customer, while the rest should be provided with more engaging content, newsletters, and other online marketing materials.

 Are you measuring ROI effectively?

 On average, marketers are spending $44 billion on content marketing per year.
 Yes, this means content marketing is very expensive, but it is proven effective if you take the time and do it correctly.
 Many businesses lose sight of their goals because they don’t calculate the ROI of their efforts and realize that they are improving their marketing strategy.

 There are different methods of calculating the ROI of your content marketing, depending on your revenue-based goals and which areas you wanted to see improvement in.
 If you’re looking for fast results, you won’t see the ROI you were expecting.
 Over time, however, content marketing can create a wealth of new and loyal customers that you don’t get from other online efforts.